makeagame/the-game/README.md

 #Setup

-1. Create github account (send me the username so I can add you to the project as owner)
+1. Create github account (send me the username so I can add you to the project as owner).
+No need to setup repositories or git.

 2. Install [Aptana Studio 3](http://aptana.com/) (extract wherever)